AdaCore/why3/doc/install.rst

     make all     # compiles
     make install # uses ocamlfind to install the library

-By default *infer-loop* is not compiled and integrated with Why3.
-So, once the dependencies above are installed, the configuration script of Why3 should enable the compilation of the ``infer-loop`` utility, as
+By default the *infer-loop* mechanism is not compiled and integrated with Why3.
+So, once the dependencies above are installed, the configuration script of Why3 should enable the compilation of the ``infer-loop`` utility, as follows:
-follows:

 ::